 Milk Balham | South London Brunch Café of Legend

-In our new, and entirely unelected, role as public health advisors, we’d like to begin by addressing your recommended weekly intake of caramel-topped buckwheat pancakes, sweetcorn fritter stacks and scrambled eggs with smoked caviar.
+Milk is good for you – by which we mean, this South London brunch spot will help you to hit your recommended weekly intake of caramel-topped buckwheat pancakes, sweetcorn fritter stacks and scrambled eggs with smoked caviar.

-The prescription: a visit to Milk – a Balham fixture since 2012 and a beacon calling diners from all corners of the city.
+Milk has been a Balham fixture since 2012 and a beacon calling diners from all corners of the city.
 Three years in they bought the shop next door, knocked through the walls and doubled their size; a move that did absolutely nothing to thin out the queues weaving through the door and along Hildreth Street market.
 They remain, unfortunately, a walk-in only restaurant, but even at weekends you’re unlikely to wait for longer than half an hour for a table.

-Outside, there’s a smattering of al fresco tables on the pedestrianised street which are frequently blessed with sunshine, while inside you’ll be met with stripped back, crumbling whitewashed brick walls, pale wood furnishings, a salvaged 50s bathroom and plenty of plants adorning the unusually-shaped space.
+Outside, there’s a smattering of al fresco tables on the pedestrianised street which are frequently blessed with sunshine, while inside you’ll be met with elegant interiors from Duelle Studio, who have dressed the place with whitewashed brick walls and neat square tiling, retro formica-topped tables, and plenty of plants adorning the unusually-shaped space.